ara3d/ara3d.studio/README.md

 ## Part Open-Source and Closed-Source

-The main application and rendering system in Ara 3D Studio is closed-source, however much of the API (including libraries for math, geometry, importing, are exporting data) are made available as commerically friendly MIT-licensed open-source libraries.
+The main application and rendering engine in Ara 3D Studio is closed-source, and can be licensed, however much of the API (including libraries for math, geometry, importing, are exporting data) are made available as commerically friendly MIT-licensed open-source libraries.

-Having that the entire community, including ourselves, will benefit from having a free and open high-quality geometry kernel.
-The more that people use and review the library, the more robust and useful it will become.
+This is done so that users have **no hard-coded dependencies** when using our technology to build new tools.